Slap-kommerce/new-cms-component/README.md

-# CMS Component Build Specs
+# Component Build Specs

 I. The creation of a new cms component will occur in three stages:

-1. Create a regular component that adheres to responsive design principles, for the following screen sizes: <br>
+1. Create a regular component that is responsive to three screen resolutions: desktop, tablet, mobile.
-⋅Desktop - 1040px (width) <br>
-⋅Tablet - 640px  (width) <br>
-⋅Mobile - 350px  (width) <br>

-2. Create a secondary view of the above component that will be used to preview live changes to component props in the CMS.
+2. Create a secondary view of the above component used by the CMS to preview live changes to the component

-3. Create a menu entry component that contains the fields or buttons that when
+3. Create a menu component containing fields that when changed, dynamically change the values